roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor and analyze the logs of nginx-ingress.md

 **Note:**

 -   Make sure that the version of alibaba-log-controller is `0.2.0.0-76648ee-aliyun` or later.
 After you update alibaba-log-controller, delete the custom resource and recreate it.
 -   The custom resource that you create applies to only nginx-ingress.
 If the Ingress controller of your cluster is not nginx-ingress, modify the `processor_regex` field based on your needs in the nginx-ingress.yaml file.
-For more information, see [Use CRDs to collect Kubernetes container logs in the DaemonSet mode](/intl.en-US/Data Collection/Logtail collection/Container log collection/Use CRDs to collect Kubernetes container logs in the DaemonSet mode.md).
+For more information, see [Use CRDs to collect Kubernetes container logs in DaemonSet mode](/intl.en-US/Data Collection/Logtail collection/Container log collection/Use CRDs to collect Kubernetes container logs in DaemonSet mode.md).

 ## View the logs of nginx-ingress on dashboards